 Between Canada Day and Labour Day, the Diocesan Centre will close at 2 p.m. on Fridays.

-As announced at the parish leadership workshops in March, the Diocese is giving each congregation three diocesan email addresses: one for the incumbent or priest-in-charge, one for the churchwardens and one for the parish administrator.
+The Diocese is giving each congregation three diocesan email addresses: one for the incumbent or priest-in-charge, one for the churchwardens and one for the parish administrator.
 For more details about why the Diocese is doing this and what it means for your congregation, see the Q&A document.
-Each congregation will soon receive instructions on how to set up their email addresses.
-If you have any concerns about this process, contact Tracey Gordon at email@example.com.
+Your congregation should have already received instructions on how to set up its email addresses.
+If you have any concerns, contact Tracey Gordon at firstname.lastname@example.org.

 Registration open for outreach conference

-The annual diocesan Outreach & Advocacy Conference will be held on Oct.
+The annual Outreach & Advocacy Conference will be held on Oct.
 19 at Havergal College, with the theme “Grounded and Growing in Christ: Church as a centre of resistance and hope.”
-With keynote speaker Thea Prescod and a full range of workshops, participants will explore how the Church can counter injustices with strategies of resilience and hope.
+Participants will explore how the Church can counter injustice with strategies of resilience and hope.
 Youth age 11 and older are particularly invited to attend the youth-focused workshop in the morning and youth-friendly options in the afternoon.
 The cost is $30, or $15 for students or the unemployed.
 Learn more and register on the Outreach Conference page.

 Save the date: Social Media Sunday

 An annual tradition in churches around the world, the 2019 edition of Social Media Sunday is scheduled for Sept.
 29. This is a day to demonstrate the power of social media to bring God’s love into the digital world, grow relationships, invite friends to see what God is doing in your community, and help each other feel more comfortable with sharing our faith online.
-Consider posting a thought from the sermon, inviting friends to church online or sharing a photo or video, all using the hashtag #sms19.
 For more details and ideas, download the Social Media Sunday backgrounder.

 Liturgy conference explores the Sending